“How we spend our days is, of course, how we spend our lives.” Annie Dillard

 Deceptively simple writing guidance

 Dillard’s book is a type of instructional memoir.
 I’d seen it included on ‘best books for writers’ listicles enough times to pick it up.
 And it was a good choice.
-She uses sparse prose and snatches of imagery to draw illuminations and lessons about what it means to be a writer, and what she’s done.
-It’s intimate, and also universal.
+She uses sparse prose and snatches of imagery to draw illuminations and insights about what it means to be a writer, and what she’s done.
+It’s intimate and also universal.

 But that quote: “How we spend our days is, of course, how we spend our lives.”
 That really landed with me.